Ohio Intersection Car Accidents

 As a driver, there are several ways you can reduce your risk of being involved in an intersection accident.
-Be sure to always follow right-of-way rules and keep your eyes on the road at all times.
+Be sure to always follow right-of-way rules and always keep your eyes on the road.
 You should also:

 - Slow down and thoroughly examine the intersection.

 - Use turn signals appropriately.

-- Take your foot of the gas pedal when you are entering an intersection and look for oncoming vehicles.
+- Take your foot off the gas pedal when you are entering an intersection and look for oncoming vehicles.
 Only accelerate once you make your way past the midway point.

 - When you are coming to a stop, use your rearview mirror to look for any speeding or reckless drivers and take the right measures to avoid getting into an accident.

 - Always be sure you are ready to brake.

 By driving defensively and staying vigilant, you are likely to make it to your final destination without getting into an intersection accident.
 In the event you don’t know what to do after an accident by another driver’s negligence, consult the Ohio intersection lawyers from Kisling, Nestico & Redick immediately.